johnttaylor/colony.pico/README.md

   * Cooperative monotonic periodic scheduling
 * Data Model framework
   * The Data Model software architecture pattern is a data-oriented pattern where modules interact with each other via data instances (a.k.a. model points) with no direct dependencies between modules.
+* Streams
+  * Platform independent interfaces for operations that would typically be done using Posix file descriptors or Windows file HANDLEs.
 * A text-based command shell framework that can be used to interact with an application at runtime via an IO stream (e.g. UART, stdio, etc.)
 * Text handling methods and String classes that do not use dynamic memory allocation.